Loopring/protocols/packages/loopring_v3/DESIGN.md

 Ring-Matchers need to create a normal account so they can pay the operator (and receive the burn rate free margin).
 They also need to create a fee-recipient account to receive the matching fee from orders (because the burn rate needs to be applied on these funds when withdrawing).

 The fee paid by the ring-matcher to the operator is completely independent of the fee paid by the orders.
-Just like in protocol 2 the ring-matchers pays a fee in ETH to the Ethereum miners, the ring-matcher now pays a fee to the operator. **Any token can be used to pay the fee.**
+Just like in protocol 2 the ring-matchers pays a fee in ETH to the Ethereum miners, the ring-matcher now pays a fee to the operator. **Any registered token can be used to pay the fee.**

 ## Brokers